 June Whalesharks Paint Along

 This month is World Ocean’s Month, so I chose one of my marine inspired patterns to paint.
 These whalesharks are one of the first patterns I created using Procreate and my Apple Pencil, so they’re pretty special to me.
-Videos of the paint along are available in my Instagram highlights.

 Materials